Byron/termbook/README.md

      linux musl
    * take their sha256 hashes and update the brew package file in `pkg/brew` accordingly

-documentation is updated on each push to master.
+Documentation is updated on each push to master.